San Marino in the Eurovision Song Contest 2022: Sammarinese artists final

 The final for the competing entrants from San Marino took place on 16 February 2022.
 Six artists took part, with three advancing to the final.

 Second chance

 The second chance round took place on 17 February 2022 and featured the fifteen acts that finished in 4th to 8th place in the first three semi-finals.
 Five of the fifteen acts qualified for the Emerging acts final.

 Emerging acts final

 The Emerging acts final took place on 18 February 2022 and featured the 17 qualifying acts from the previous four shows.
 Nine of the 17 acts qualified for a place in the final.

 Established artists

 On 8 February 2022, SMRTV announced the identity of the ten established artists that qualified automatically for the final in their category.
-One day before the final, it was announced that established participant Blind had withdrawn due to health reasons.
+One day before the final, it was announced that established participant Blind had withdrawn for health reasons.